panafaso/panafaso/README.md

 ## Hi there 👋

-I'm an AI & NLP Specialist from Greece 🇬🇷
+I'm Panagiotis Fasoulidis from Greece!
-MSc Student in AI & NLP at NKUA
+MSc Student in AI & NLP at NKUA currently working on: LLMs, privacy-aware NLP systems and AI governance research.

 ---